RCA Dome

 The RCA Dome (originally Hoosier Dome) was a domed stadium in Indianapolis.
-It was the home of the Indianapolis Colts NFL franchise for 24 seasons (1984–2007).
+It was the home of the Indianapolis Colts NFL franchise for 24 seasons from 1984 to 2007.

 It was completed at a cost of $77.5 million, as part of the Indiana Convention Center, with the costs split between private and public money.
 The largest crowd to attend an event at the Dome was 62,167 for WrestleMania VIII in 1992.
 It was demolished on December 20, 2008, as part of a project to expand the attached convention center.

 Description

 The Birdair-designed dome was made up of teflon-coated fiberglass and weighed 257 ST, which was held up by the air pressure inside the building.
 The ceiling was 193 ft high, though the height varied up to 5 ft as the materials expanded and contracted with the weather.

-Like other domes of this style (the Hubert H. Humphrey Metrodome, BC Place, the JMA Wireless Dome, and the Pontiac Silverdome) there were warning signs posted cautioning patrons of the high winds at the doors when exiting the facility.
+Like other domes of this style (the Hubert H. Humphrey Metrodome, BC Place, the JMA Wireless Dome, the Pontiac Silverdome and the Tokyo Dome) there were warning signs posted cautioning patrons of the high winds at the doors when exiting the facility.